3DPrintings

 • Theatre props endure wear and tear, especially in long-running performances.

-• 3D printing enables quick production of identical replacements, ensuring consistency and minimizing downtime.
+• It enables quick production of identical replacements, ensuring consistency and minimizing downtime.

 • Productions needing props that break nightly, like Smashable vases, can prepare multiple identical versions effortlessly.